jerik/socket-io-on-docker/README.md

 ## 1. Serving HTML

-Change server.js to use index.html as stated in the guide
+Change server.js to use index.html as stated in the guide.

 ```bash
 vim server.js index.html